shailen-naidoo/shailen-naidoo/README.md

   * Property law
   * Civil law
   * Criminal law.
-* Eager to contribute to the legal community and protect the rights of individuals and businesses.
+* Eager to contribute to the legal community and protect the rights of individuals and businesses through projects such as [lawforidiots.org](https://lawforidiots.org)
 * Strong interpersonal and communication skills, with the ability to clearly articulate complex legal concepts

 ### Seeking Opportunities